Roostijati

-Roostijati (December 27, 1925 – September 5, 1975) was an Indonesian actress, soldier, radio announcer, and director.
-She became the second Indonesian women director after Ratna Asmara by directed Genangan Air Mata (1955), and was one of the six Indonesian women director before 1998.
+Roostijati (Perfected Spelling: Roostiati; December 27, 1925 – September 5 or 11, 1975) was an Indonesian actress, soldier, radio announcer, director, athlete, teacher, and make-up artist.
+She was the sister of actor Djoni Sundawa and was the second Indonesian women director after Ratna Asmara by directing Genangan Air Mata (1955), and was one of the six Indonesian women director before 1998.
 She was the part of Classical Indonesian Cinema.

 Born and raised in Bandung, Roostijati went to Hollandsch-Inlandsche School, and completed her education at Mode Vaak School.
+In 1945, she joined Laskar Wanita Indonesia (LASWI) as a captain, and moved to sector III, where she worked as a radio announcer and stole the power tools for soldier in forest.

 Early life

 Roostijati was born on December 27, 1925, in Bandung, West Java.
 Her brother was actor Djoni Sundawa.

-Roostijati went to Hollandsch-Inlandsche School, and completed her education at Mode Vaak School.
+She went to Hollandsch-Inlandsche School, and completed her education at Mode Vaak School.
 During her school year, she was known for her sporting abilities and was referred as the star of show.

+Personal life

+As of May 1955, Roostijati resided in Lembang, West Bandung, with her pet, a rooster and a dog.
+She died in Bandung, West Java, in September 1975, after suffered from illness for two years at the age of 49.

 Military career

 From 1945 until 1947, Roostijati was a captain of Laskar Wanita Indonesia (LASWI) in North Bandung, under the lead of Yati Arudji.
-She then joined sector III, and started working as a radio announcer, where she stole power tools for soldier in forest.
+She then joined sector III and started to working as a radio announcer, where she stole power tools for soldier in forest.

 Entertainment career

 After the Indonesian National Revolution, Roostijati started her career as a regular radio announcer.
 She later became assistant treasurer of Persib Bandung, and won a ticket to visiting Produksi Film Negara (PFN) when Persib Bandung became a first runner up at the first National Sports Week.

-When visiting PFN, she was discovered by Dr. Huyung, who later gave her a leading role in Kenangan Masa (1951).
-After that, she was cast in several films, mostly action films such as: Gadis Olahraga (1952), Tenang Menanti (1952), Kumala Dewa Dewi (1952), Dewa Dewi (1952), Nachoda Harimau Lapar (1953), and Rosita (1953).
+When visiting PFN, she was discovered by Dr. Huyung, who later gave her a supporting role in Kenangan Masa (1951).
+After that, she was cast in several films, mostly in an action films such as: Gadis Olahraga (1951), Tenang Menanti (1952), Kumala Dewa Dewi (1952), Dewa Dewi (1952), Nachoda Harimau Lapar (1953), and Rosita (1953).

-In 1954, Roostijati starred as a leading role in Adios, a first cowboy themed film in Indonesia.
+In 1954, Roostijati starred as a leading role in Adios, the first Indonesian cowboy themed film.
 She starred in two more films that year, such as: Konde Tjioda (1954), and Dewi Rimba (1954).
+She starred in four films in 1955 such as Mustika Teratai Emas, Ada Gula Ada Semut, Habis Manis Sepah Dibuang, and her last film Genangan Air Mata, which she directed with The Teng Chun, and made her the second Indonesian women director after Ratna Asmara.
+After leaving from the film industry, she worked as a make-up artist and teacher at beauty salon in Bandung.